ejgroene/delegate/README.md

     bottom.g()                           # will return 16

 ### Closing Remarks
 Delegation is formally a more general concept than inheritance.
-You can bould inheritance using delegation, but not the other way around.
-I found the inheritance- based languages like Java and Python (and to some extend Smalltalk) not very easy to understand.
+You can build inheritance using delegation, but not the other way around.
+I found the inheritance- based languages like Java and Python (and to some extent Smalltalk) not very easy to understand.
 In fact I believe the inheritance lingo obfuscates things that are, in essence, not that hard.